Gujarat: Economy

+According to most recent data, Gujarat is considered the fourth richest state in India.

 Gujarat has 85% village connectivity with all‐weather roads.
 Nearly 100% of Gujarat's 18,000 villages have been connected to the electrical grid for 24-hour power to households and eight hours of power to farms, through the Jyotigram Yojana.
 As of 2015, Gujarat ranks first nationwide in gas-based thermal electricity generation with a national market share of over 8%, and second nationwide in nuclear electricity generation with national market share of over 1%.

 The state registered 12.8% agricultural growth in the last five years against the national average of 2%.

 Gujarat records highest decadal agricultural growth rate of 10.97%.
 Over 20% of the S&P CNX 500 conglomerates have corporate offices in Gujarat.
 As per RBI report, in year 2006–07, 26% of total bank finance in India was in Gujarat.

 According to a 2012 survey report of the Chandigarh Labour Bureau, Gujarat had the lowest unemployment rate of 1% against the national average of 3.8%.

 Legatum Institute's Global Prosperity Index 2012 recognised Gujarat as one of the two highest-scoring among all states of India on matters of social capital.
 The state ranks 15th alongside Germany in a list of 142 nations worldwide: higher than several developed nations.